ValdezFOmar/.dotfiles/notes/installation-guide.md

 ## Core services

-Enable the newtwork manager so you can connect to the internet after rebooting
+Enable the network manager so you can connect to the internet after rebooting

     systemctl enable NetworkManager.service